Your live guide to Amazon’s early Prime Day deals

 Read more

-This morning Amazon has announced a Prime Day deals sneak preview, which details the discounts you can expect across its own-brand devices, home appliances, gaming, fitness, tech and so much more.
+Yesterday, Amazon announced a Prime Day deals sneak preview which detailed the discounts you can expect across its own-brand devices, home appliances, gaming, fitness, tech and plenty more.

 - Amazon Devices: Up to 60 per cent off its own-brand devices including Echo, Fire TV and Ring